broomburgo/facile-it.github.io/content/blog/eng/is-it-all-the-fault-of-php-opcache.md

 Our deployment strategy is very common in the PHP world.
 We store multiple releases of the same application on the production machines and we use a symlink pointing the current version.
 In this manner, we try to deploy in an atomic and a safe way without impacts to production traffic.

-Almost I forgot another important piece of the puzzle: at the moment we had about 15 front-end machines behind a load-balancer with round-robin workload balancing policy which is more than two times the previous number of servers.
+Almost I forgot another important piece of the puzzle: we had about 15 front-end machines behind a load-balancer with round-robin workload balancing policy which is more than two times the previous number of servers.

 Now the question is: what happens after release switch?
 I will explain in the next paragraphs.